-К3 CO1 Develop logical and programming skills using the fundamentals and basics of C Language. К3 CO2 Develop programs using the control statements, Arrays and Strings K4 CO3 Apply effective usage of arrays, structures, functions and pointers.
-K5 CO4 Implement files and command line arguments.
+CO1 Develop logical and programming skills using the fundamentals and basics of C Language.
+X CO2 Apply effective usage of arrays and strings.
+K3 to CO3 Implement functions to arranging set of values using different sorting techniques.
+CO4 Apply pointers to perform memory management.
+CO5 Implement files and command line arguments.

 - 1. Write a Program to find the roots of a Quadratic Equation. - 2.
 Write a program to find the greatest and smallest number from set of numbers. - 3.
 Write a program to find the sum, average, standard deviation from set of numbers. - 4.
-Write a program to find the given string is a palindrome or not. - 5.
+Write a program to find the given input is a palindrome or not. - 5.
 Write a program to perform String functions - 6.
 Arrange a set of numbers in ascending order using bubble sort. - 7.
 Write a program to convert decimal to binary using recursive function. - 8.
-Write a C program to perform following operation - Read two integer arrays with unsorted elements - Sort them into ascending order - Merge the sorted arrays and print the elements - 9.
-Using function to carry out above tasks. - 10.
+Write a C program Using function to perform following operation - Read two integer arrays with unsorted elements - Sort them into ascending order - Merge the sorted arrays and print the elements - 9.
 Write a generalized program to perform matrix operation.

-- 11. Write a program to print the student's mark statement using Structure - 12.
-Write a program to manipulate array elements using Pointers. - 13.
-Write a program to display an image using graphics in C. - 14.
-Write a program, which takes a file as command line argument, and copy it to another file.
+- 10. Write a program to print the student's mark statement using Structure - 11.
+Write a program to manipulate array elements using Pointers. - 12.
+Write a program to display an image using graphics in C. - 13.
+Write a program, which takes a file as command line argument, and copy it to anotherfile.
 At the end of the second, file writes - Number of characters - Number of words - Number of lines